 Making a really outstanding homemade tomato soup isn't easy.
-Even if you're using tomatoes from your garden or fresh from the farmers market, it can turn out bland, or too acidic.
+Even if you're using tomatoes from your garden or fresh from the farmers market, it can turn out bland and often too acidic.
+This recipe has tricks to avoid both of those problems.

 How to make a good tomato soup

-Tomatoes need some extra help to let their flavor shine.
+Tomatoes need some extra help to make the perfect soup.
 Here's a few tricks:

 - Roast the tomatoes to concentrate the flavor and add some sweetness